James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 - Space: If your dog is closer to you, you will not be able to find this bad habit.
 On the other hand, dogs who spend most of their time in a small space also tend to eat poop.
 This is not something unusual.

-- Attention Seeking: Some of the attention seeking dogs also tend to go ahead and eat their own poop.
+- Attention Seeking: Some attention-seeking dogs also tend to go ahead and eat their own poop.
 If you notice this in your dog, you should be careful not to overreact.
 You must also keep in mind that dogs who are living with other elderly or sick dogs also tend to eat their own poop.

 How to Stop a Dog From Eating Poop